How great examples can create big problems

 ‘So, when you think about all of this, what is it you would like to achieve?’

 ‘I want to feel valuable in my unique own way’, she responded.
-Suddenly her father she takes care of came to her mind.
+Suddenly her father she takes care of, comes to mind.
 ‘I know I am adding beauty to his life’ she said, ‘with him I feel valuable in my own way’.
-She laughed and said, ‘you know what, I need to give my daughter more space and let her be who she is.’
+She laughed and said, ‘you know what, I need to give my daughter more space and let her be who she is’.
 And as she let that sink in, she finally said ‘now I can have love and warmth in my own way.’

 ‘Great’ examples and life experiences can be just as limiting as ‘bad’ life experiences.
 A great example of ‘love’ can trigger a constant dissatisfaction because you are lacking this ideal or are unable to create this yourself.
 When this happens with our partners or lovers it is easier to blame them for the dissatisfaction.
 As if they are the cause of our unhinged emotions.
 At the heart of our predictions of how our love life should be are the concepts you have in the back of your mind.
 Good or bad, seems to matter less than how these play out in your predictions.
 Because in the end, we are not responding to reality, but to our predictions of reality.